john-stephens/zebra-mac-label-automator/README.md

 ### General

 1. Open the label you want to print.
-(If you need to crop, I recommend opening the label in Preview: click the Markup button, click the selection tool, select the area you want to print, click Tools > Crop (⌘ K))
 2. Go to print your label, but don’t actually print.
 This should be done using the system print dialog.
+(See the sections below about [Chrome](#chrome) and [Firefox](#firefox).)
 3. Select your Zebra printer as the printer you want to print from.
-4. Set the paper size to label size you are using. (i.e. 4x6in)
+4. Set the paper size to the label size you are using. (i.e. 4x6in)
 5. Make sure the preview matches how you want your label printed.

   ![Print dialog](images/usage-print-dialog.png)

 6. From the dropdown on the bottom-left, click "Print Label".

   ![Print dialog menu](images/usage-print-dialog-menu.png)

+> [!NOTE]
+> Printing more than 1 copy at a time is not supported.
+This is because MacOS does not pass through the number of copies to Automator.

+> [!TIP]
+> If you need to crop, I recommend opening the label in Preview: click the Markup button, click the selection tool, select the area you want to print, click Tools > Crop (⌘ K)

 ### Chrome